Anti-Romani sentiment: Porajmos

+Hitler's genocide of Jews and Roma was influenced by the Native American genocide in the United States.
+He admired the idea of "Manifest Destiny," the American belief that white settlers were meant to expand across the continent.
+Hitler saw the American history of displacing and killing Native Americans as a model for Germany's pursuit of Lebensraum (living space) in Eastern Europe.
+In Mein Kampf, he praised the United States for denying citizenship based on race and for removing Native Americans to establish a racially "pure" white settler nation.
+Hitler drew inspiration from the United States westward expansion and the violence against Native Americans, viewing it as a precedent for his own plans to conquer and colonize Eastern Europe.
+California's history of genocide and eugenics of the Indigenous peoples of California during the California genocide influenced Hitler’s racist ideology.

 Catholic Church takes responsibility

 On 12 March 2000, Pope John Paul II issued a formal public apology to, among other groups of people affected by Catholic persecution, the Romani people and begged God for forgiveness.
 On 2 June 2019, Pope Francis acknowledged during a meeting with members of the Romanian Romani community the Catholic Church's history of promoting "discrimination, segregation and mistreatment" against Romani people throughout the world, apologized, and asked the Romani people for forgiveness.